 Returning to Walse, we found that a soldier from the far west had arrived, somehow, via the meteor.
 We set out to investigate, but before we left, it was time to check out our new magic career paths.

 The first of the Water Crystal jobs was the Red Mage, which had been critically downgraded from previous games.
-Like in other games, Red Magic works to give you both Black and White magic at once, but in this game the Red Mage suffers from a magic cap, leaving it unable to cast spells past magic level 3 out of 6 and never gets any higher!
+Like in other games, Red Magic works to give you both Black and White magic at once, but in this game the Red Mage suffers from a hefty magic level cap, leaving it unable to cast spells past magic level 3 out of 6, and never gets any higher!
 And no, there’s no Red Wizard or Sage job to supplement it!
 The real draw of the Red Mage is its final job skill, the most expensive in the game, worth 999 AP for the last level up alone, plus the price of the previous two levels.
 This is Dualcast, the ability to cast two spells in one turn.
 We decided to give the Red Mage a pass, and had, until recently, never even considered going back to it.

 The second was the Time Mage, which was concerned mostly with buffs and debuffs.
 Now, so far Final Fantasy games have made good use of their buffs and debuffs (very much against our impressions going in to this Marathon), and so we weren’t about to snub a class that could cast Haste, Slow and even upgraded forms of both, not to forget such fundamentals as Float and Teleport.
 That said, we did not use the Time Mage quite yet.